Most Popular Python Coding Questions & Answers

 2. Find the Second Largest Element in a List

-Problem: Given a list of integers, find the second largest element.
+Problem: Given a list of integers, return the second largest value.

 def second_largest(nums):